-The Out-of-School Learning (OSL) specialization is designed to prepare professional practitioners who promote the positive development of children and youth in a variety of out-of-school settings.
+The Child Youth Development (CYD) specialization is designed to prepare professional practitioners who promote the positive development of children and youth in a variety of out-of-school settings.
 Child and youth participation in organized activities outside of school has dramatically increased, which has stimulated growth in this emerging professional area.
-The OSL specialization includes a developmental-ecological perspective that emphasizes both child development and the impact of contexts on the developing individual.
-It is based on the idea that the growth of OSL activities provides the rich opportunity for creating and coordinating developmentally positive spaces.
+The CYD specialization includes a developmental-ecological perspective that emphasizes both child development and the impact of contexts on the developing individual.
+It is based on the idea that the growth of CYD activities provides the rich opportunity for creating and coordinating developmentally positive spaces.

 - 3.0 GPA

 - Courses in Research methods and Developmental Psychology

 - Child and Youth Advocate